 Libertarianism can be drawn as a conclusion of the Non-Agression Principle (NAP).
 The NAP may be stated simply: it is never moral to take aggressive violent action towards other people.
 Violence is only moral when it is in retaliation or defense.

 The idea that ‘taxation is theft,’ a common libertarian catchphrase, can be drawn from the NAP.
 The NAP implies that taking someone’s property under threat of violence (arrest and imprisonment) without their consent is an agressive action that is neither retaliation nor defense.
-The NAP also implies that the only crime should be non-violent crime.
+The NAP also implies that the only crime should be violent crime; enforcing a non-violent crime would itself be violating the NAP by taking aggressive action against the criminal.
 Crime without a victim does not violate the NAP.

 If libertarianism can be derived from the NAP, the only task left is to derive the NAP from CR principles.
 CR’s claim is that all of our knowledge consists of unjustifiable guesses.
 Since our knowledge can never be perfect or justified, the only way to further the growth of knowledge is to criticize our current knowledge and attempt to make better guesses.